WHSRobotics/542_14-15/RobotC/competition/README_AMY_DANIEL.txt

 	teleop_tasks.h

 Programmers, Here are some breadcrumbs - Things to do when you are at competition
 	b1.
-Test and check the tubeLift time so that lifting works properly (currently at 4750 msecs I think) b2.
+Test and check the tubeLift time so that lifting works properly b2.
 Test the Auto Parking Program
 	b3.
-Test Ramp Program
+Test Ramp IR values (if the program is there) b4.
-	b4.
 Check that IR beacon positions match competition play (I can also send you field diagrams)

 Some Auto Notes for Drivers